-1. INITIAL FILE (Including covering letter, acknowledgements, funding, declaration of interest, copy right, letter of approval of institutional ethics committee)
+1. INITIAL FILE (Including covering letter, acknowledgements, source of support, conflict of interest, ethical considerations)

 A covering letter must accompany all submitted manuscripts.
 The covering letter should provide the name, complete postal address, telephone number, electronic mail address of the corresponding author.
+Mention the type of article and broad speciality area in the covering letter.
 Author must mention few important features of the article for consideration of publication of the article in covering letter.
 Acknowledgement of receipt of manuscripts by the Editorial office will be made via email only.
 The responsibility will lie solely with corresponding author.
 The authors should clearly state that the manuscript or parts of it have not and will not be submitted elsewhere for publication.

-It must be part of covering letter.
+It must be mentioned after the covering letter.
 The work of persons who do not quality for authorship may be acknowledged.
-The acknowledgment may be for official permission, statistical analysis, cooperation etc. It must have a declaration of interest signed by all authors.
+The acknowledgment may be for official permission, statistical analysis, cooperation etc.

-It must be a part of covering letter.
-If the work has received full or part financial support it must be clearly mentioned.
+If the work has received full or partial financial support, it must be clearly mentioned.
 The name and address of funding agency and the reference number along with date should be mentioned.

 Authors are expected to disclose any commercial associations that might pose a conflict of interest in connection with the submitted manuscript.
 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/ registrations, and grants or other funding.
-If there are no conflicts of interest then please state this: 'Conflicts of interest: none'.
-All authors must sign the Declaration of Interest
+Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/ registrations, and grants or other source of support.
+If there are no conflicts of interest then please state this: 'Conflict of interest: Nil'.
+All authors must sign the Conflict of Interest

-3. MAIN FILE (including abstract and key words, introduction, material and methods, results/observation, discussion, conclusions, references, tables and figures)
+3. MAIN FILE (including title, abstract and key words, introduction, material and methods, results/observation, discussion, conclusions, references, tables and figure legends and captions)